quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 QUICPacketDropped = {

     ; Primarily packet_type should be filled here,
-    ; as other fields might not be decrypteable or parseable ? header: PacketHeader
+    ; as other fields might not be decryptable or parsable ? header: PacketHeader
     ? raw: RawInfo
     ? datagram_id: uint32